giuliop/HermesVault/README.md

 contract, keeping a secret receipt.
 The originating address and the deposited amount are of course public on the blockchain.

 Then, with the secret receipt, a user can withdraw part, or all, of the deposited tokens to any address.
-The address signing the withdrawal transaction, the receiving address for the tokens (which might be the same as the signer), and the withdrawn amount will be public, but the source of the withdrawal, that is the original deposited amount and the original depositor address, will remain private.
+The address signing the withdrawal transaction, the receiving address of the tokens (which might be the same as the signer), and the withdrawn amount will be public, but the source of the withdrawal, that is the original deposited amount and the original depositor address, will remain private.

 Moreover, the withdrawal transaction can be signed by a smart signature provided by the application, in which case only the receiving address and withdrawal amount